Skip to content

 Punctures

-While bike insurance doesn’t cover punctures, motorbike breakdown cover with roadside assistance can get you to the nearest garage if you suffer a bad puncture on the road.
+While bike insurance doesn’t cover punctures, motorbike breakdown cover with roadside assistance can get you to the nearest garage if you suffer a non-repairable puncture while out on the road. on the road.
+You can add breakdown cover to your policy when comparing bike insurance quotes at Compare the Market.

 Track days